grant-TraDA/NLP-2023W/6. NER for acknowledgments/final/README.md

 <h1>README</h1>

-The project *NER for acknowledgements* has been prepared by: Sebastian Deręgowski, Klaudia Gruszkowska, Bartosz Jamroży and Dawid Janus.
+The project *NER for acknowledgements* has been prepared by:
+* Sebastian Deręgowski,
+* Klaudia Gruszkowska,
+* Bartosz Jamroży,
+* Dawid Janus.

 Here's a detailed description of all contents within our project files.